kunilovskaya/parcorp/README.md

 NB! to ensure some sample-size balance (and where document segmentation was absent: ex.
 Yandex), we split texts into agreeable chunks of up to 500 sentences.
 NB! all parallel components are document-aligned only!

-Basic statistical parameters (based on pre-processed text before annotation)
+**Basic statistical parameters of the register-balanced translationese corpus** (based on pre-processed text before annotation)

   registers   |    source   |  target    |    ref      |
   :---------- |------------:|-----------:|------------:|